ksfraser/WealthSystem/README.md

 This project is an attempt to find out — with transparency, data, and a real budget.

 # 🏗️ **Architecture Overview**
+## **Advanced Analytics, Risk, and Indicator Accuracy**
+The `MarketFactorsService.php` implements a comprehensive analytics engine for market factors, including:
+- Market factor management and filtering
+- Correlation analysis and matrix generation
+- Technical indicator prediction tracking and accuracy calculation
+- Risk level calculation for factors and portfolio
+- Weighted scoring and recommendation engine
+- Confidence quantification for recommendations
+- Market sentiment aggregation
+- Backtesting and historical performance analysis
+- Data import/export for reproducibility

+All features are mapped to explicit requirements in `TRADING_REQUIREMENTS.md` and are covered by dedicated unit tests.

 ## **System Architecture**
 The platform implements a **multi-layered architecture** with clear separation of concerns: